steelealex1/Microsoft-Defender-for-Cloud/Labs/Modules/Module-4-Regulatory-Compliance.md

 > ❗ Important: <br>
 > It will take a while until the change takes an effect (2-3 hours).

-7.	**Azure CIS 1.1.0 (New)** should now be listed on the standards list.
+7.	**Azure CIS 1.1.0** should now be listed on the standards list.

 ### Exercise 3: Exploring a benchmark
-1. From the top menu bar in Regulatory Compliance, select **Manage compliance policies** which can be found under the Lowest compliance regulatory standards tile.
+1. From the top menu bar in Regulatory Compliance, select **Manage compliance policies** which can be found next to **Download report**, above the **Lowest compliance regulatory standards** tile.
 2. Then select **Azure Subscription 1** and choose **Security Policy** from the sidebar.
-3. On the **Industry & regulatory standards** section, notice the out of the box standards under **Industry & regulatory standards**.
+3. In the **Industry & regulatory standards** section, notice the out of the box standards like Azure Security Benchmark, PCI DSS 3.2.1 and ISO 27001.
 4. Locate the **PCI DSS 3.2.1** standard and select **Enable**.
 ![Regulatory compliance assessment and standards](../Images/mdfc-pci.png?raw=true)
 5. Select **yes** to the pop-up asking you to enable PCI DSS.